bimdata/documentation/src/viewer/ui.md

 ## Layout

 The layout object can be either a `string` or an `object`.

-If `string`, it must be the name of a registered window.
-If `object`, the `layout` is a recursive object representing a container of window names.
+- If `string`, it must be the name of a registered window.
+- If `object`, the `layout` is a recursive object representing a container of window names.
 A container have ratios that represent the amount of space taken by given windows, a direction that can be "column" or "row"(default) and an array of children.
-A child can be a window name as "string" or another container.
+A child can be a window name as `string` or another container as `object`.

 Examples :

+### A simple window name

 ```javascript
 bimdataViewer.mount("#app", "3d");
 ```

 <img width="100%" src="/assets/img/viewer/Viewer-1_window_special.png" alt='Layout "3d"'>

+### A container with two windows

 ```javascript
 bimdataViewer.mount("#app", {